Postgraduate Course: Electrical Engineering Fundamentals of Renewable Energy (PGEE11024)

 |Summary||The course will introduce basic principles and fundamental concepts of electrical engineering, providing a foundation facilitating understanding of electrical aspects of renewable energy engineering and further quantitative analysis of the techniques and equipment used in the generation, transmission, distribution and utilisation of electrical power.
 General circuit theory, principles of electromagnetics and theory of electrical machines will be used for the analysis of power supply systems with renewable resources and for discussing some of the problems facing electricity utilities.

-Lecturers: (Dr Jonathan Shek and Dr Wei Sun)
+Lectures: (Dr Jonathan Shek and Dr Quan Li)

 Two per week for 10 weeks.

 Introduction to Power Systems and Overview of Renewable Energy Sources